Improving your FPS in Rust

 Once you connect to a server, your FPS will be shown in the lower left corner, in a large white font.
 This is only for Rust and will not be shown for other games.

 There can be many overlapping causes for poor FPS, but hardware is the number one cause for low FPS.
 Upgrading your CPU, memory size or Graphics processor can have a MAJOR impact on your FPS and overall game play.
 If you can afford to go better, do so.
 If not, let us look at what can be done.

 Start by closing other programs on your machine (a fresh reboot is never a bad idea).
 Next, set the game graphics settings to mid-range values.
-When starting Rust you should encounter the Unity Launcher window.
+When starting Rust you should encounter the launcher window.

-Running full-screen at your native resolution MAY be better than windowed at a lower resolution.
-This is still being confirmed, but may be different for each computer.
+Running full-screen at your native resolution MAY run better than windowed at a lower resolution, your mileage may vary.

-Set quality to “Fast” or “Fastest” - These choices will set certain graphics settings with one easy click.
-These can be modified later,in-game, via the options menu.
+Set quality to “Fast” or “Potato” - These choices will set certain graphics settings with one easy click.
+These can be modified later, in-game, via the options menu.

 To make changes in game press the ESC key.
 Do this the first time before joining a server.
 Then select the options tab (looks like a gear).
 Here you will find five tabs labeled OPTIONS, GRAPHICS, INPUT, AUDIO and PERFORMANCE.